Ria424/developers-animatesdk-docs/Document_object/Document6060.md

 #### Parameters

-**paletteName**:It is a string that indicates tagged swatch palette name.
+**paletteName** `string`; A string that indicates tagged swatch palette name.

 #### Returns

-An integer that specifies the index of the palette.
+`integer`; An integer that specifies the index of the palette.

 #### Description

-Method;To get the Tagged Swatches palette index for given palette name.
+Method; To get the Tagged Swatches palette index for given palette name.

 #### Example